Traumatic Brain Injury Lawyers

-Most of the time, traumatic brain injuries occur or are caused from being in some sort of violence, car accident, or experiencing some sort of extreme force to the head.
+Most of the time, traumatic brain injuries occur or are caused by being in some sort of violence, car accident, or experiencing some sort of extreme force to the head.
 While all injures are severe, most traumatic brain injuries occur from being too rough or being put in a situation with high speeds and lack of protection.
-Car accidents can cause a TBI, as can impact from sports.
-The symptoms of a TBI aren’t always the same, but in general symptoms include:
+Car accidents can cause a TBI, as can impact sports.
+The symptoms of a TBI aren’t always the same, but in general, symptoms include:

 - Unconsciousness: Any amount of unconsciousness could suggest a type of TBI.
 Those who are drifting in and out of consciousness, tend to have injuries to their left lobe.

-- Headaches and dizziness: This may suggest a type of bleeding in the brain or the inability for your brain to compute correctly.
+- Headaches and dizziness: This may suggest a type of bleeding in the brain or the inability of your brain to compute correctly.